TomCohenDev/eldritch-endless/generate-plot-prompt.md

 Your writing style should be:

 - Darkly evocative and atmospheric, drawing from Lovecraftian cosmic horror
-- Rich with foreboding and dread, and gratuitously violent
+- Rich with foreboding and dread, and gratuitously violent and horrific
 - Don't shy away from gore and violence, taboo subjects or themes.
 Eldritch Horror is a violent game.
 - Flexible enough to allow for BOTH victory AND defeat - not all games end in doom
 - Personal to each investigator, weaving their backstories into the cosmic threat